LISTEN TO THIS ARTICLE:

 Circadian Rhythm Sleep-Wake Disorders are various types of sleep-wake cycle disruptions that result from external forces (such as a night-shift job) acting on a person’s biological clock.

-People with breathing-related sleep disorders deal with snoring, pauses in their breathing (apnea), and abnormal breathing patterns during the night that often cause other problems during the daytime.
+People with breathing-related sleep disorders deal with snoring, pauses in their breathing (apnea), and abnormal breathing patterns.
+While these happen during the night, they often cause other problems during the daytime.
 These disorders are Obstructive Sleep Apnea Hypopnea, Central Sleep Apnea, and Sleep-Related Hypoventilation.

 Parasomnias describe a subgroup of disorders where patients deal with behaviors and experiences that disturb their sleep and sometimes blur the line between being asleep and awake.
 These include Rapid Eye Movement Sleep Behavior Disorder, Non-Rapid Eye Movement Sleep Arousal Disorders, Nightmare Disorder, and Restless Leg Syndrome.